BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ## About this blog

-This blog will be made of posts about some of my experiences, interesting vulnerabilities I find, topics I have a strong opinion on or anything in between.
+Here I'll be posting about some of my experiences, interesting vulnerabilities I find, topics I have a strong opinion on or anything in between.
 It's a laid back, informal space to talk a bit about what I am doing.
 I'm also aiming to make this understandable to anyone even remotely close to the cybersecurity world.

-An intelligent person isn't one who can bark the most technical terms talking about an extremely technical topic, but one who makes himself understood.
+An intelligent person isn't one who can throw around a lot of extremely technical terms, but one who actually makes himself understood.

 Finally, what's with the avatar on the left?
 Well, many people compare pentesting to black magic, so I decided to let a cute, tiny, red teaming wizard lead the way on this website.